All Major Consumer Batteries Accepted

 In addition, unlike Li-Ion batteries, Lithium Metal batteries are not rechargeable and are only used in single-use applications.
 Such applications may include digital cameras, smoke detectors, alarm systems, automated emergency defibrillators and other applications where high energy and a long shelf-life are a priority.

 Lithium Metal Batteries can range in size from small button cells to battery packs that are similarly sized to car batteries.
-However, regardless of size, KBI can manage all your end-of-life lithium metal batteries.
+Regardless of size, KBI can manage all your end-of-life Lithium metal batteries.

 Nickel Cadmium Batteries

-Nickel Cadmium batteries were one of the first rechargeable batteries to be widely adopted by consumers looking for solutions to power their portable devices.
-These batteries were at one time widely used in portable power tools, photography equipment, flashlights, emergency lighting, and hobby R/C.
+Nickel Cadmium batteries were one of the first rechargeable batteries to be widely adopted by consumers looking for solutions to power their portable power tools, photography equipment, flashlights, emergency lighting, and hobby R/C.

 However, the larger energy capacity of Nickel-Metal Hydride batteries, as well as the potential environmental hazards involved with the improper disposal of the cadmium components, have contributed to a decrease in the sale of these batteries.